-In software development project, quite often we hear such things as application works on my machine but I don’t know why it’s not working on testing machine?
+In software development process, quite often we hear such things as application works on my machine but I don’t know why it’s not working on testing machine?
 Or this requirement was not mentioned in the specification?
-Or the testing team is not providing correct values or it works with my data etc…
+Or the testing team is not providing correct values or it works with my data etc...

 I bet as a project manager you would have come across these issues within your team or as a developer you would have said such things.

 How do we minimize these kind of issues?
 The quest to find the answer to this question gave me the answer to my original question: Who Am I?
-I realized that no matter how strong your development process is, no matter how good your QA process is, these issues will crop up unless the developer changes his mind set and realizes that he is a tester first than a developer.
+I realized that no matter how strong your software development process is, no matter how good your agile QA process is, these issues will crop up unless the developer changes his mind set and realizes that he is a tester first than a developer.
 So the answer to the question “Who Am I?” is: you are neither a developer nor a tester but a combination of both.
 I would say you should be more of a tester than a developer.
 You are a “Test-O-Developer”.

 Hey!
 You are writing the code.
 That’s cool but think about this.
 If you don’t act as a tester in finding out the ways of breaking your own code, if you don’t wear the tester hat & understand all the boundary conditions of your code then what happens.
 Well somebody will break your code.
 I am emphasizing: somebody will break your code.